flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

   <em>ChimeraOS powered Steam Box in action - before I figured out how to enable ultra-wide resolution</em>
 </p>

 I've found ChimeraOS offers much better game compatibility than I've been able to achieve by simply installing Steam on Ubuntu.
 For example, [Forza Horizon 4](https://store.steampowered.com/app/1293830/Forza_Horizon_4/) and [Forza Horizon 5](https://store.steampowered.com/app/1551360/Forza_Horizon_5/) both run beautifully on the ChimeraOS powered Steam Box; something that eluded me on Ubuntu.
-The Steam Box connected to a 3440x1440 ultra-wide monitor and configuring each game to use "Native" resolution via the game properties unlocks a gorgeous ultra-wide gaming experience.
+The Steam Box is connected to a 3440x1440 ultra-wide monitor and configuring each game to use "Native" resolution via the game properties unlocks a gorgeous ultra-wide gaming experience.
 There is no going back from this once you've experienced it, especially for split screen local multiplayer games.

 ## Steam Deck 🎮